-Aside from that, giving your pet a healthy lifestyle, one with a good diet and a lot of exercise, can go a long way towards keeping your pet cancer-free.
-Regular check ups will ensure that even if your pet does get cancer, it can be spotted early.
+Giving your pet a healthy lifestyle, one with a good diet and a lot of exercise, can go a long way towards keeping your pet cancer-free.
+Regular checkups will ensure that even if your pet does get cancer, it can be spotted early.

 While cancer isn’t the end of the world—it’s entirely possible to treat it when it’s caught early—it’s definitely a stressful situation for both you and your pet.
 What’s important is that you work with your veterinarian to go through the options for treatment and provide support to your pet as best you can.